Georiviere/Georiviere-admin/docs/usage/import_data.rst

 Import data
 ===========

-To import data, you have to run these commands from the server where Georiviere-admin is hosted.
+To import data, you have to run these commands from the server where GeoRiviere-admin is hosted.

 Import data
 ---------------------